sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-airnavradar.md

     -e LAT=${FEEDER_LAT} \
     -e LONG=${FEEDER_LONG} \
     -e ALT=${FEEDER_ALT_M} \
-    ghcr.io/sdr-enthusiasts/docker-radarbox
+    ghcr.io/sdr-enthusiasts/docker-airnavradar
 ```

-The command will run the container for one minute, which should be ample time for the container to connect to RadarBox receive a sharing key.
+The command will run the container for one minute, which should be ample time for the container to connect to Airnav Radar receive a sharing key.

 For example: